Supreme Court will hear Ted Cruz’s challenge of campaign contribution limit

+The case is among five the justices accepted as they began to fill out their docket for the term that begins Monday.
+The court will be meeting in person to hear arguments for the first time since March 2020.
+It will be the first time Justice Amy Coney Barrett takes the bench with her colleagues.

-The provision, part of the 2002 Bipartisan Campaign Reform Act, limits the amount of money that federal candidates can use after an election to repay personal loans.
+The provision Cruz challenged is part of the 2002 Bipartisan Campaign Reform Act.
+It limits the amount of money that federal candidates can raise and use after an election to repay personal loans.
 The government defends the law as necessary to prevent the appearance of quid pro quo corruption.

 The limit is $250,000.
 Cruz, as part of his 2018 Senate reelection campaign against Democrat Beto O’Rourke, lent his campaign $260,000 the day before the general election.